C++: Strategy Pattern vs. Policy Based Design

 };

-Notice that I am acquiring the resource (allocating memory) in the constructor and releasing it in the destructor.
+Note that resources are acquired in the constructor and released in the destructor.

-“Out of scope” also means that if my function ends abruptly or returns prematurely, the compiler will guarantee that the destructor of the objects will still be invoked before transferring the control to the caller.
+“Out of scope” also means that if the function ends abruptly or returns prematurely, it will be guaranteed that the destructors of the objects are invoked before control is transferred back to the caller.

 #include <iostream>